google/trillian/README.md

 [Verifiable Data Structures](docs/VerifiableDataStructures.pdf) white paper.
 “Efficiently” means that a client can and should perform this validation themselves.
-“Full audit” means that to validate correctly, a client would need to download the entire dataset, and is something that in practices we expect a small number of dedicated auditors to perform, rather than being done by each client.
+“Full audit” means that to validate correctly, a client would need to download the entire dataset, and is something that in practice we expect a small number of dedicated auditors to perform, rather than being done by each client.

 Verifiable Log-Backed Maps use a sparse Merkle Tree implementation.
 There are more